rebootl/kivitendo-docker-devel/README.md

 __Warning: This is intended for development on a local machine or a dedicated development server.
 Do not use it in production as is.
 Use at your own risk.__

-This contains the necessary setup and config files to create a docker environment including apache web server and postgres database.
-Additionally the environment uses adminer for database administration and contains some helper scripts.
+This contains the necessary setup and config files to create a docker environment to run Kivitendo.
+The environment includes an apache web server and a postgres database as well as adminer for database administration and some helper scripts.

-It does not however contain kivitendo itself.
-Kivitendo has to be set up separatelyas follows.
+It does not however contain Kivitendo itself.
+Kivitendo has to be set up separately as follows.

 ## Kivitendo setup